samsung-cnct/kraken-lib/Documentation/security/README.md

 Also proper configuration also required for config.yaml.

 #### Login from CLI
-Currently kubectl doens has feature like 'login'.
+Currently kubectl has a feature like 'login'.
-This implementation on k2 is not convenient yet.
+This implementation on Kraken is not convenient yet.
 Need to setting JWT token to kubectl manually.
 There is workaround script but not good so.
 Better reimplement DexApp and create a feature to kubecli to get auth token and set it given kubeconfig.

 #### Auto sync RBAC and LDAP
-When new LDAP objects is registerd, related user or group's RBAC resources should be created.
+When new LDAP objects is registered, related user or group's RBAC resources should be created.